 This recipe is completely inspired by Caryn’s recipe for Gorgonzola Grit Cakes over at Delicious!
 Delicious!.
 I simply changed the cheese to Tillamook Cheddar and added 3/4 Cup finely chopped Andouille Sausage that was rendered down, plus 2 Tbsp finely sliced Green Onions.
 I garnished with an Italian Parsley Chiffonade.
-Thanks Caryn!
+Thanks Caryn!by

 |From Nola Cuisine|